Patrik Eliáš: A-line success and Stanley Cup wins (1999–2003)

-Eliáš's nine goals and 14 assists through the 2001 Stanley Cup playoffs helped the Devils return to the Stanley Cup Finals for the second consecutive season.
+Eliáš's nine goals and 14 assists through the 2001 Stanley Cup playoffs helped the Devils return to the Stanley Cup Final for the second consecutive season.
 Eliáš opened the Eastern Conference quarterfinals with a goal and two assists to lead the Devils to a 5–1 win over the Carolina Hurricanes.
-He scored another goal in Game 6 of the series games to help ensure the Devils advanced to the semifinals against the Toronto Maple Leafs.
+He scored another goal in game six of the series games to help ensure the Devils advanced to the semifinals against the Toronto Maple Leafs.
 The "A-Line" finished the series with a combined five goals and six assists through six games.
 However, they struggled in their second-round series against the Maple Leafs and went goalless through their first two games.
-After a private meeting between the three linemates before Game 6, Eliáš assisted on Arnott's third period goal to secure a 4–2 win over the Maple Leafs.
-He then scored two goals in Game 7, including the game-winner, to ensure the Devils qualified for the Eastern Conference finals.
+After a private meeting between the three linemates before game six, Eliáš assisted on Arnott's third period goal to secure a 4–2 win over the Maple Leafs.
+He then scored two goals in game seven, including the game-winner, to ensure the Devils qualified for the Eastern Conference finals.
 Over the first four games of the Conference finals against the Pittsburgh Penguins, the "A-Line" combined for eight goals and six assists.
 Eliáš also set a new franchise playoff record by maintaining a nine-game point streak.
-He extended his point streak to 10 games as the Devils defeated the Penguins and returned to the Stanley Cup Finals for the second consecutive year.
-He entered Game 1 tied for the team lead with 18 points and ranked first with 11 assists.
-Through the first four games of the Finals, the "A-Line" combined for three goals.
-After being shutout in Game 6, the "A-Line" combined for the sole Devils goal in Game 7 as they lost the Cup to the Colorado Avalanche.
+He extended his point streak to 10 games as the Devils defeated the Penguins and returned to the Stanley Cup Final for the second consecutive year.
+He entered game one tied for the team lead with 18 points and ranked first with 11 assists.
+Through the first four games of the Final, the "A-Line" combined for three goals.
+After being shutout in game six, the "A-Line" combined for the sole Devils goal in game seven as they lost the Cup to the Colorado Avalanche.